 Available for a decent price of just $2.55/mo, every PrivateVPN subscription comes with a 30-day money-back guarantee so that you can try the service risk-free.

 Learn more about this service in our PrivateVPN review.

-Why do you need a VPN for Kindle Fire?
+Why do you need a VPN for Kindle Fire In New Zealand?

-A VPN service offers various benefits to your Kindle device.
+A VPN service offers various benefits to your Kindle device in New Zealand.
 For instance:

 - Protecting your data on Public Wi-Fi: The Amazon Kindle Fire is a lightweight device that can be conveniently carried around.
 As a result, you will often find yourself with a Kindle in a public place.
 However, before you decide to connect your Kindle to public Wi-Fi, you should launch a VPN on your device.
 The VPN will encrypt your data and make it exceedingly difficult for potential hackers to access your information.

 - Browse the web privately: Using a VPN, you can mask your IP address and enhance your privacy online.
 Your online activities can be maintained as a well-guarded secret by a good and reliable VPN.
 Therefore, make sure to use a strong VPN for Kindle to achieve maximum privacy.

 - Bypass geo-restrictions: Users of Kindle that travel will find that the content they had access to back home is unavailable in the new country.
 To access this content and use your Kindle as you did back home, you will need the aid of a VPN service.
 So make sure you use a VPN to unlock the full potential of your Kindle in New Zealand.